Richard Wingfield, 1st Viscount Powerscourt (first creation): O'Doherty's Rebellion

 In May 1608 during O'Doherty's Rebellion he marched into Ulster against Sir Cahir O'Doherty, who had burnt Derry, killing him and dispersing his followers.
 For this success Sir Richard was on 29 June 1609 rewarded by a grant of the Powerscourt Estate in County Wicklow.

 Later career

 In the Parliament of Ireland of 1613–15, he sat in the Irish House of Commons as MP for Downpatrick.

 On 19 February 1618, he was created Viscount Powerscourt, and he subsequently enjoyed several important offices under the Crown.

 Marriage

-He married Frances Rugge, (or Repps), (died before 30 November 1631), daughter of William Rugge, (or Repps), of Felmingham, Norfolk, and Thomasine Townshend, and widow of Edward Cromwell, 3rd Baron Cromwell.
+He married Frances Rugge (d.
+30 November 1631), daughter of William Rugge, of Felmingham, Norfolk, and Thomasine Townshend, and widow of Edward Cromwell, 3rd Baron Cromwell.
 Frances Cromwell, the elder of her two daughters, married Sir John Wingfield of Tickencote, Rutland in January 1619.
 Her younger daughter, Anne Cromwell, married her husband's cousin, Sir Edward Wingfield of Carnew, County Wicklow on 9 May 1619.